lawromwal/source-for-blue-green-webapp/README.md

 ### Conclusion:

 We built the CICD Pipeline using CDK to containerize and deploy a Python Flask based application using the Blue/Green Deployment method on Amazon EKS.
 We made the code change and saw it propagated through the CICD pipeline and deploy on Blue/Green service of EKS.
-We also configured and tested B/G Canary Deployment method.

-Hope you enjoyed the workshop!

-## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.